nomdal/understandingcodeql/README.md

 1) .ql query file, representing the actual executable query
 2) .qhelp file, which contains detailed information about the purpose and use of that query
+NOTE: there are also .qll files, which represent query libraries, are are found higher up in the directory

 For this example, let's look at the ```StoredXSS.ql``` file, which is our query written in QL to run against the CodeQL database we generated in Step 1 and check for this particular vulnerability.

 ```
+/**
+ * @name Stored cross-site scripting
+ * @description Using uncontrolled stored values in HTML allows for
+ *              a stored cross-site scripting vulnerability.
+ * @kind path-problem
+ * @problem.severity error
+ * @security-severity 6.1
+ * @precision high
+ * @id rb/stored-xss
+ * @tags security
+ *       external/cwe/cwe-079
+ *       external/cwe/cwe-116
+ */
 import ruby
 import codeql.ruby.security.StoredXSSQuery
 import codeql.ruby.DataFlow